Crane-Qin/my-SDC-learning/p4-CarND-Vehicle-Detection/readme.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections accross the last 3 frames and  created a heatmap.
+I recorded the positions of positive detections across the last 3 frames and  created a heatmap.
 I also recorded the positive detections numbers in each frame and use the max number as the threshold to reject false positives.

 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.